 Menopause can reduce the body’s production of the hormone oestrogen.
 Oestrogen is important for maintaining the moisture and elasticity (stretch) of the vagina.

 When oestrogen levels are lower, vaginal dryness and loss of vaginal elasticity can make sexual intercourse uncomfortable or painful.
-A dry vagina may also cause discomfort at other times.
+Unlike hot flushes, vaginal dryness does not improve with time and may be a long-term problem unless treated.

 - Avoid substances that can irritate or dry the vaginal region, such as soap, or products containing alcohol or perfume.
 Products containing petroleum jelly and baby oil can also cause irritation.
 Use a soap-free product to wash the vaginal area.